jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### AI Mirror—

-## Short Stories
+## Interludes

+Practical stories to interperse between chapters in Techvolution: A New Identity.

-### Story 1 - Handset
+## Story 1 - Handset

 When my buddy picked me up from work one day, he looked around and said, "What a dump."
-Coming from someone who visits offices, warehouses, and factories across the city, that review stung.
-But he was right—and not just about the 30-year-old carpet.
-This was the same place where my boss told me I couldn't speak to clients because my stuttering was an embarrassment, then lied to my face for years.
+Coming from someone who visits offices, warehouses, and factories across the city, that review held weight.
+He was right—and not just about the 30-year-old carpet.
+This was the same place where my boss told everyone (but me) I couldn't speak to clients because my stuttering was an embarrassment, then lied to my face for years that it wasn't true.

 The thing is, the jackass boss wasn't entirely wrong.
 In casual conversation, I was fine.
 But in professional settings, I struggled.
 The difference was honesty.